 - Phone (250)286-3122 and provide your Visa or Mastercard information

-- Money orders or cheques made out Strathcona Park Lodge Ltd and mailed to the following address.
+- Money orders or cheques made out Strathcona Park Lodge Ltd and mailed to:

 The deposit will be cashed only if you are accepted into the semester.
 We will send you a receipt and letter of acceptance when we receive the deposit.
-We can’t hold a spot on the roster and officially enrol you until the deposit is received.
+We are unable to hold spots on the roster and officially enrol you until the deposit is received.

 2018 Pricing and Dates